Pogoń Lwów

-LKS Pogoń Lwów is a former Polish professional sports club which was located in Lwów, Lwów Voivodeship (now Lviv in Ukraine), and existed from 1904 until the outbreak of World War II in 1939.
-It was the second oldest Polish football club behind other teams from Lwów – Czarni and Lechia.
+LKS Pogoń Lwów was a Polish professional sports club which was located in Lwów, Lwów Voivodeship (now Lviv in Ukraine), and existed from 1904 until 1945, when the city was annexed by the Soviet Union.
+It was the oldest Polish football club, only behind other teams from Lwów – Czarni and Lechia.
 With numerous departments, among them football, ice hockey and track and field, Pogoń was a major force of Polish sports in the interbellum period; its football team was never relegated from the elite Polish Football League.
-The club ceased to exist in September 1939, following German and Soviet aggression on Poland.

 On 2 July 1939, Pogoń played last pre-war official home game, drawing 1–1 with AKS Chorzów.
 The last pre-war game of the Pogoń's football team took place in Warsaw on 20 August 1939.
-Lwów's side lost 1–2 to Polonia Warsaw, scorer of the last goal was the 20-year-old forward Piotr Dreher.
+Lwów's side lost 1–2 to Polonia Warsaw.
+The last goal was scored by the 20-year-old forward Piotr Dreher.

+Due to the German, and then Soviet invasion of Poland in September 1939, football competitions in Poland were halted.
+The team was disbanded in 1945, after the city was annexed by the Soviet Union, and transferred to the Ukrainian SSR.

 A club under the same name wishing to continue its traditions was formed in 2009.